AlmightyWatashi/Pioneer-Cool-Events-Log/readme.md

 ## What?

-If you play [Pioneer Space Sim](https://pioneerspacesim.net/), when something Cool happens (you took off, you entered hyperspace, etc) this mod will write a notification to the file `event_log.txt` where you always read the last Cool Event that happened to you.
+If you play [Pioneer Space Sim](https://pioneerspacesim.net/), when something Cool happens (you took off, you entered hyperspace, etc) this mod will write a notification to the file `event_log.txt` where you can always read the last Cool Event that happened to you.

 ## Why?